Prison education: Caribbean

 A prison system in Barbados was established in 1945.
-Education programs were officially introduced into it in 1956, and focused on basic literacy and numeracy, though female prisoners were not allowed to participate until the Prison Reform Act of 1961–66 was passed.
-Inmates over the age of 25 were not allowed to participate in programs until 1990, when Barbados adopted the mandate of the World Conference on Education For All.
+Education programmes were officially introduced into it in 1956, and focused on basic literacy and numeracy, though female prisoners were not allowed to participate until the Prison Reform Act of 1961–66 was passed.
+Inmates over the age of 25 were not allowed to participate in programmes until 1990, when Barbados adopted the mandate of the World Conference on Education For All.
 The mandate also saw the offering of vocational and secondary education in the prison system.
 The Dominican Republic underwent a prison reform beginning in 2003, with basic literacy becoming compulsory at nearly half the country's 35 prisons; if inmates refuse to participate they were denied privileges such as visitation.
 As of 2012, 36 of the 268 prisoners at Najayo women's prison were completing university degrees in either law or psychology.

 Outside access to, and information regarding the conditions of prisons in Cuba following its political revolution in the 1950s is limited.
 The government permitted limited access for some journalists in 2013, but it is unclear to what extent those facilities may have been representative of the country's prisons as a whole.
-Private interviews were not permitted, but officials highlighted the system's work and study programs, including the teaching of skilled trades such as carpentry.
+Private interviews were not permitted, but officials highlighted the system's work and study programmes, including the teaching of skilled trades such as carpentry.
 According to one 1988 report by the Institute for Policy Studies, prisoners were provided with education up to a ninth grade level, inmates were provided with training in technical skills and as much as 85% of the population worked.
 Political reeducation also played a major role in Cuban penology.